keptn-workshops/getting-started/04_Automatic_remediation/README.md

   ![](../images/dt_problem.png)

-* When this happens, a problem event will be sent to Keptn, which will trigger a remediation action that you have defined in the `remediation.yaml` file.
-You can get an overview of the actions taken during that remediation using the Keptn's bridge:
+* When this happens, a problem event will be sent to Keptn, which will trigger the `scaling` remediation action that you have defined in the `remediation.yaml` file.
+Follow the events in the Keptn's Bridge, which have been triggered by the problem:

   ![](../images/bridge_self_healing.png)

+* After the remediation action has been executed, there are 3 pods serving the **simplenode** service:

+    ```
+    $ kubectl get pods -n simpleproject-production
+    simplenode-primary-6dbd854774-9vhrz   2/2     Running   0          109m
+    simplenode-primary-6dbd854774-kd58t   2/2     Running   0          12m
+    simplenode-primary-6dbd854774-mhbnb   2/2     Running   0          12m
+    ```

 # Result

-:heavy_check_mark: As you can see in the screenshot, the problem event caused a remediation (scaling up the replicas of your service).
+:heavy_check_mark: As you can see in the Keptn's Bridge, the problem event caused a remediation (scaling up the replicas of your service).

-:heavy_check_mark: After the new replicas have been deployed, Keptn will wait for a certain amount of time (10 minutes), before triggering an evaluation of the metrics in your `slo.yaml´ file.
+:heavy_check_mark: After the new replicas have been deployed, Keptn will wait for a certain amount of time (10 minutes), before triggering an evaluation of objectives defined in your `slo.yaml´ file.

 :heavy_check_mark: The evaluation of your Service Level Objectives should be successful at this point since the load is now split among three instances of your service.